 Massage and Manual Therapy Services

 Massage therapy (a.k.a. manual therapy) is the manipulation of the soft tissues of the body to normalize those tissues.
 It also is known to affect the circulation of blood, increase the flow of lymph, and reduce muscle tension.
 Whether you choose a custom massage experience or add one of our elevations, our licensed professional massage therapists have your specific needs in mind and will ensure that you reap the most out of your wellness visit.
 All of our massage therapists are trained in basic Swedish massage, but typically use a combination of deep tissue, sports, and myofascial release which greatly complements other holistic therapies for the musculoskeletal system.
 We are also trained in prenatal and postnatal massage therapy techniques.
-For this reason, we are not your typical “spa massage” and our techniques fall under the designation of manual therapy which is often times covered by major medical insurance carriers.
+For this reason, we are not your typical “spa massage” and our techniques fall under the designation of manual therapy.

 Swedish sessions can target specific areas of pain like a sprained ankle, or they can be used to help manage the chronic pain that comes with conditions like arthritis.
 By using strokes that improve circulation and increase body-wide relaxation, the massage therapist can help make many painful conditions more bearable.